-2015-16: \$0.3m has been paid 2016-17: \$110.1m has been paid 2017-18 to date: \$288.1m has been paid Committed Supports by Cost Band Page: 24 Two charts (including and excluding SSA) show the comparison of the distribution of average annualised committed supports by cost band for the current and previous quarter.
-A lower proportion of initial plan approvals in 2017-18 Q3 have average annualised committed supports greater than \$20,000 compared with participants who entered in prior quarters when participants with shared supported accommodation (SSA) supports are included.
+2014-15: \$1.6m has been paid 2015-16: \$4.1m has been paid 2016-17: \$10.1m has been paid 2017-18 to date: \$30.7m has been paid Committed Supports by Cost Band Page: 23 Two charts (including and excluding SSA) show the comparison of the distribution of average annualised committed supports by cost band for the current and previous quarter.
+A large proportion of initial plan approvals in 2017-18 Q3 have average annualised committed supports between \$50,001 and \$100,000 compared with participants who entered in prior quarters when participants with shared supported accommodation (SSA) supports are included.
 This is also the case when SSA participants are excluded.
-Committed Supports by Age Band Page: 25 A graph shows the comparison between the average annualised committed supports by age band for the current and previous quarter.
-Average annualised committed supports increase steeply up to age 25 and stabilises at older ages.
-In 2017-18 Q3, the average annualised committed supports for participants was lower for most age bands when compared to prior quarters, with participants aged 65+ being the only exception.
-Note: The age eligibility requirements for the NDIS are based on the age as at the access request date.
-Participants with their initial plan approved aged 65+ have turned 65 since their access request was received.
-Committed Supports by Disability Group Page: 26 A graph shows the comparison between the average annualised committed supports by primary disability group for the current and previous quarter.
-Participants with Spinal Cord Injury, Acquired Brain Injury and Cerebral Palsy have the highest average annualised committed supports.
-The average annualised committed supports for participants entering this quarter has decreased for most disability types, when comparing to prior quarters.
-Note: Average annualised committed supports are not shown if there are insufficient data in the group.
-Committed Supports by Level of Function Page: 27 A graph shows the comparison between the average annualised committed supports by level of function for the current and previous quarter.
+Committed Supports by Age Band Page: 24 A graph shows the comparison between the average annualised committed supports by age band for the current and previous quarter.
+Average annualised committed supports increase steeply to age 19 and decreases steadily at older ages.
+Note: Average annualised committed supports are not shown if there are insufficient data in the group Committed Supports by Disability Group Page: 25 A graph shows the comparison between the average annualised committed supports by primary disability group for the current and previous quarter.
+Participants with Cerebral Palsy, Acquired Brain Injury and Intellectual Disability have the highest average annualised committed supports.
+Note: Average annualised committed supports are not shown if there are insufficient data in the group Committed Supports by Level of Function Page: 26 A graph shows the comparison between the average annualised committed supports by level of function for the current and previous quarter.
 The average annualised committed supports generally increase for participants with lower levels of function.
-The average annualised committed supports for participants with an initial plan approval in 2017-18 Q3 is lower compared with participants who entered in prior quarters for participants across low, medium and high levels of function.
 Note 1: Average annualised committed supports are not shown if there are insufficient data in the group.
 Note 2: High, medium and low function is relative within the NDIS population and not comparable to the general population.
-Utilisation of Committed Supports Page: 28 A graph shows the comparison between the utilisation of committed supports by the year that the support was expected to be provided.
+Utilisation of Committed Supports Page: 27 A graph shows the comparison between the utilisation of committed supports by the year that the support was expected to be provided.
 Utilisation of committed supports by year that the support was expected to be provided as at 31 December 2017, compared with 31 March 2018.
 As there is a lag between when support is provided and when it is paid, the utilisation in 2017-18 will increase.
 The utilisation of committed supports in 2017-18 YTD is still emerging and the utilisation rate is expected to increase as there is a lag between when support is provided and when it is paid.
-PART 3: Providers and Markets Page: 29 The scale and extent of the market continues to grow, with a 23% increase in the number of providers during the quarter to 2,875.
-Summary Page: 30 This section contains information on registered service providers and the market, with key provider and market indicators presented.
-Provider registration •To provide supports to NDIS participants, a service provider is required to register and be approved by the NDIA. •Providers register with the NDIA by submitting a registration request, indicating the types of support (registration groups) they are accredited to provide.
-How providers interact with participants •NDIS participants have the flexibility to choose the providers who support them. • Providers are paid for disability supports and services provided to the participants.
+PART 3: Providers and Markets Page: 28 The scale and extent of the market continues to grow, with an 11% increase in the number of providers during the quarter to 508.
+Summary Page: 29 This section contains information on registered service providers and the market, with key provider and market indicators presented.
+Provider registration • To provide supports to NDIS participants, a service provider is required to register and be approved by the NDIA. • Providers register with the NDIA by submitting a registration request, indicating the types of support (registration groups) they are accredited to provide.
+How providers interact with participants - NDIS participants have the flexibility to choose the providers who support them. - Providers are paid for disability supports and services provided to the participants.
 The following are the key statistics: